 Dr. Lauren Thibodeau is a psychic medium, intuition coach and author who’s written two books, Natural Born Intuition and Natural Born Soulmates.
 From her days as a communications professional and journalist before embracing mediumship as her true calling, she holds an MBA, later earning a M.Ed. and a Ph.D. in psychological counseling.
 Her dissertation was about near-death experiences (NDEs), more information here.

 Among mediums, Dr. Lauren is unusual, as she is natural psychic medium who later devoted herself to learning psychology at such a deep level.
-She did so precisely because she knows from direct experience that connecting with spiritual beings like deceased loved ones, angels and spirit guides and teachers can profoundly impact, and even help heal, our lives.
+She did so precisely because she knows from direct experience that connecting with spiritual beings like deceased loved ones, angels and spirit guides and teachers can profoundly impact, and help heal, our lives.

 Since her early days as a professional psychic medium, when she assisted prosecutors on difficult cases, Dr. Lauren has found working with legal and law enforcement professionals particularly intriguing, despite the challenges it poses.